MS in Applied Economics

 Optional Thesis (AS.440.692)

 Students may undertake their own research project as an 11th program course for three additional credits at full tuition.
-Prior to proposing a project, interested students must have clearly identified a research topic, and submit a formal proposal for review and approval to the Thesis Research Committee, to be received no later than two months prior to the beginning of the term in which the student plans to enroll in the course.
-The proposal must follow the Applied Economics Thesis Guidelines, which can be obtained by contacting the Program Director.
+Prior to proposing a project, interested students must clearly identify a research topic and submit a formal proposal for review and approval to the Thesis Research Committee, to be received no later than two months prior to the beginning of the term in which the student plans to enroll in the course.
+The proposal must follow the Applied Economics Thesis Guidelines, which can be obtained by contacting the program director.

-The committee will help identify a mentor who is familiar with their prospective inquiry, and is willing to provide guidance and oversee the project.
+The committee will help identify a mentor who is familiar with the student's prospective inquiry and is willing to provide guidance and oversee the project.
 The mentor must be faculty teaching at the Johns Hopkins University, but the availability of a mentor cannot be guaranteed.
-Students must meet with the mentor periodically for discussion of the project's progress, on-site or on-line, and must complete a research paper, to be approved by the mentor and the Committee.
+Students must meet with the mentor periodically for discussion of the project's progress, onsite or online, and must complete a research paper, to be approved by the mentor and the committee.

-Prerequisites: All four Core courses and Microeconometrics or Macroeconometrics, and one or more Applied Economics courses in the substantive area of the proposed research, plus a strong academic record (at least B+ average) in at least eight program courses, are absolute minima.
+Prerequisites: All four core courses and Microeconometrics or Macroeconometrics, and one or more Applied Economics courses in the substantive area of the proposed research, plus a strong academic record (at least B+ average) in at least eight program courses.